sfranzyshen/wasm-clang/README.md

+this is a modification of Ben Smith's [wasm-clang demonstration](https://github.com/binji/wasm-clang) to be used with wasm3 and the esp platform.

-# Running Clang/LLD in the browser producing a wasm file and uploading it to a esp device running a Wasm3 VM
+## Running Clang/LLD in the browser producing a wasm file and uploading it to a esp device running a Wasm3 VM

-# Directory structure
+## Directory structure

 - `clang.wasm`: clang compiler, compiled to wasm w/ WASI
 - `lld.wasm`: lld linker, compiled to wasm w/ WASI